Naturaily/Naturaily-netlify/_career/administration-financial-specialist.md

       contents: 'an additional budget for trainings, workshops, conferences, etc. '
   - expectation:
       contents: >-
-        a nice office in the heart of Wrocław, surrounded by cafés, restaurants, art galleries, etc.
+        a nice office in the heart of Wroclaw, surrounded by cafés, restaurants, art galleries, etc.
   - expectation:
       contents: a co-financed Multisport Card